-Six people die every day from alcohol poisoning according to the Centers for Disease Control.
+Six people die every day in the U.S. from alcohol poisoning according to the Centers for Disease Control.

-As many as 21 percent of high school students engaged in binge drinking within the past month.
+As many as 1.3. million underaged youth engaged in binge drinking within the past month.

-Alcohol.org aims to provide tools and resources to draw attention to the pervasiveness of alcoholism and invest in campaigns that catalyze conversations about America’s drinking culture to challenge the status-quo.
+Alcohol.org aims to provide tools and resources to draw attention to the pervasiveness of alcoholism and challenge the status-quo of America’s drinking culture.

-We strive to illuminate the serious toll of alcoholism and problematic drinking on communities & public health.
+We strive to illuminate the serious toll of alcoholism and patterns of problematic drinking that daily affect our communities and public health.

-We contend misperceptions about what alcoholism looks like & the idea that problematic drinking behaviors are benign.
+We confront misperceptions about what alcoholism looks like & the idea that problematic drinking behaviors are benign.

-We challenge cultural norms that have desensitized the public to the dangers of problematic drinking and have perpetuated dangerous drinking behaviors.
+We challenge cultural norms that have desensitized the dangers of problematic drinking and have perpetuated dangerous drinking behaviors.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) 2015 National Survey on Drug Use and Health (NSDUH) found that more than 15 million Americans over the age of 18 were living with an alcohol use disorder and about 623,000 young people between the ages of 12 and 18 were struggling as well.
+The National Institute on Alcohol Abuse and Alcoholism found that more than 16 million Americans over the age of 18 were living with an alcohol use disorder and about 623,000 young people between the ages of 12 and 17 were struggling as well.